9 Adventurous New Orleans Outdoor Activities

 A note on New Orleans weather

-- Bring a packable hooded rain jacketย or an umbrella.
+- Bring a packable hooded rain jacket or an umbrella.
 Remember, it rains a lot.

 Must-try New Orleans outdoor activities

 Perhaps you prefer to relax on a boat, or maybe you’d rather get some heart-pounding cardio in.
-Maybe it’s a little of both.
-Whatever your style, these outdoor activities in New Orleans are sure to quench your thirst for adventure.
+Maybe a little of both.

 Swamp tour

 As you research New Orleans swamp tours, you’ll quickly realize there are a lot to choose from.
-However, they are not all created equal โ not even close.
+However, they are not all created equal—not even close.

 Another way Beyond the Bayou sets itself apart from other swamp tour outfitters is that they don’t feed or bait alligators in any way.

-I knew, in the back of my mind, that this was a “thing” in Louisiana, but I didn’t realize just how common it is โ and to be honest, I was shocked.
+I knew, in the back of my mind, that this was a ‘thing’ in Louisiana, but I didn’t realize just how common it is—and to be honest, I was shocked.
 I still am, actually.
 Alligators are wild animals; what on earth are people doing trying to tame them for entertainment purposes?!

 It turns out that many companies do this in order to guarantee people see alligators on their tours.
 Alligator sightings = positive reviews = more money.